-Meeting of: Cabinet Date of Meeting: Monday, 03 February 2020 Relevant Scrutiny Committee: Corporate Performance and Resources Report Title: Final Housing Revenue Account (HRA) Budget Proposals 2020/21 Purpose of Report: To set the HRA budget for the financial year 2020/21 and to set the rents and service charges for the forthcoming rent year beginning on 1st April 2020 Report Owner: Report of the Leader Responsible Officer: Miles Punter Director of Environment and Housing Elected Member and Officer Consultation: The Corporate Management Team has been consulted on this report.
+Meeting of: Cabinet Date of Meeting: Monday, 22 February 2021 Relevant Scrutiny Committee: Corporate Performance and Resources Report Title: Final Housing Revenue Account (HRA) Budget Proposals 2021/22 Purpose of Report: To set the HRA budget for the financial year 2021/22 and to set the rents and service charges for the forthcoming rent year beginning on 1st April 2021 Report Owner: Executive Leader and Cabinet Member for Performance and Resources Responsible Officer: Miles Punter Director of Environment and Housing Elected Member and Officer Consultation: The Corporate Management Team has been consulted on this report.
 The budget proposals do not require Ward Member consultation.
 Policy Framework: This report is following the procedure laid down in the Constitution for the making of the budget.
 It is a matter of endorsement by the Cabinet and approval by the Council